mehwaffle10/Waffle_Balance/README.md

 - No longer have wood cost
 - No longer have an inventory
 - No longer can detach attached siege weapons
+- No longer collide with friendly siege weapons
 - Automatically deploy when packed crates are in water
 - Can not deploy on top of other boats
 - Collide with friendly boats